cyevgeniy/evg.moe/content/posts/workflowy-review.md

 ---
 title: "My Workflowy review"
+description: "My Workflowy review"
 date: 2023-05-16T22:47:11+03:00
 draft: false
 ---

 In this post I'll tell about my experience with Workflowy - famous outliner service, which I've been using for half a year at the moment of writing.